+Eden College offers a limited number of academic and merit scholarships to incoming students each year.
 Learners with exceptional academic ability or those that have achieved recognition in the arts or sport may apply for a bursary or scholarship at the school.

 award-winning talent.
-The areas in which the school has considered previous candidates are: Art, Dance, Drama, Music, Debating and Sport.
-Bearing in mind that Eden offers a choice of Art, Dance, Drama and Music as matriculation subjects alongside all other ‘regular’ subjects, one can understand why there continues to be a demand for this).
+The areas in which the school has considered previous candidates are; Art, Dance, Drama, Music, Debating and Sport.
+Bearing in mind that Eden College offers a choice of Art, Dance, Drama and Music as matriculation subjects alongside all other ‘regular’ subjects, one can understand why there continues to be a demand for this.

 At Eden, unless stated otherwise in the letter awarding the scholarship, the award runs for the duration of the pupil’s tenure at the school.
 Please note that there are a few provisors to the continuation of the scholarship from year to year, though it is almost unheard of for the following issues to cause a problem:

-3. In the unlikely situation where a scholarship pupil breaks a major aspect of the Code of Conduct or continually transgresses more minor aspects of said code, the scholarship could be revoked.
+- In the unlikely situation where a scholarship pupil breaks a major aspect of the Code of Conduct or continually transgresses more minor aspects of said code, the scholarship could be revoked.

 If you are interested in a scholarship please contact Mrs Fiona Allan on (031) 205 3357 or email@example.com for further details.